INTI-CMNB-FPGA/fpga_helpers/README.md

 * Each small program uses a particular project file, but with Tcl a unique file can be shared.

 This features seems better for a vendor independent implementation.

+# Vendor independent?

+> The development is done under a Debian GNU/Linux system, but the **Tcl** scripts
+> are supported by the interpreter of each development tool.
+Thus, FPGA Helpers must
+> work in any system with **make** and **Python** installed on (OS independent).

+One of the important aim of the project is to provide a vendor-independent experience.

 # Status